Feels like Church

 February 2026

 The founder usually flinches at the label.
-The real church is the one they grew up in.
-They didn't sign up to start a church.
+They didn’t sign up to “be church.”

 It used to be the property of the gathered church.
 Mostly, in the West, it isn't anymore.
-Worship became a specialized service.
-Discipleship moved to Wednesday.
-Mission got its own department.
-Pastoral care was outsourced to therapy.
-Community was assigned to the small group ministry.
-The church fragmented its own goods into specialized programs and called it maturity.
+Worship became specialized, discipleship became content, preaching became commodified, and mission became activism and care became therapy.
+The church has fragmented itself into programs and services and lost its magic.

-So the integration migrated.
-It still happens, but increasingly it happens in places that don't carry an ecclesial label.
-A cohort that prays, eats, reads, sends, and bears each other's pain.
+So this deeper spiritual integration has moved to places that don't always carry an ecclesial label.
+A friend group that prays, eats, reads, sends, and bears each other's pain.
 A nonprofit team where Jesus is genuinely Lord of the work, not just a values statement on the website.
 A business community where formation, mission, and worship are woven into how the work actually gets done.
 A handful of friends in a secular city who gather around a table and have become something more than friends.

 There are a million shapes.
-The center is the lordship of Jesus.
+The center is the purposive community under the lordship of Jesus.
 Without it, we're doing lifestyle design or community-driven business models, but with it, we find the ability to be the church again in a million new ways.

 Which is why the next decade does not need more institutional recovery projects.
 It needs builders who can plant integrated spiritual communities in places where the church does not yet exist, the cities where the institutional form has lost the plot, and the workplaces and friendship circles where life is being built again.